 Users are often interested not just in finding the most stable assemblage, but in its thermodynamic properties.
 These can be derived from the function Gas(P,T,X), and are printed by many calculation programs, including Perple_X and THERMOCALC (version 3.46 onwards).
 Users should be aware, however, that the derived properties are less well known than the Gas(P,T,X) functions themselves.
 This is because the nature of the calibration data makes it difficult to distinguish entropic (T-dependent) and volumetric (P-dependent) contributions to G.

 Uncertainty in HPx-eos is difficult to assess, owing to the complex structures of the data and calibration procedures involved.
-This is an active field of investigation, and we will add more on these themes to the site in coming months.
-However, it’s worth knowing that:
+However, you should be aware that:

 - uncertainties may be quite different in different calculations.

 - in a calculated phase diagram representing a rock sample, uncertainty derived from the HPx-eos calibration is typically of a similar magnitude to the geological uncertainty derived from the assessment of equilibrium bulk composition.

 - the uncertainty in boundary positions in the above case may be of the order of ±100ºC or ±2 kbar.